Download Attune CE

 Many business owners often overlook the backbone of their network—the server infrastructure—when monitoring and assessing operational health.
 Many people fail to notice their servers’ performance until it becomes noticeably slow or unavailable.
 Often a change in the health of your server may result from a hardware failure, but sometimes it indicates a software vulnerability.

-If you carefully monitor your systems, you can detect unusual behaviour, such as high resource utilization, which may be a sign of malware.
+If you carefully monitor your systems, you can detect unusual behaviour, such as high resource utilisation, which may be a sign of malware.
 Identifying a potential issue beforehand can help you contain it.
 Every business can benefit from early detection since 53% of all successful cyberattacks often go undetected.
 On top of that, 91% of all security issues fail to trigger an alert.

 Businesses rely on these machines to store and process data and to run associated applications.
 That’s why the health of your server should rank high on your list of priorities.